Grades, as follow, will be issued at the end of each semester

 Program Grade Point Average (PGPA):

 Each graduating student must earn a minimum 2.0 program grade point average.
 The PGPA will be determined by calculating the grade point average of the courses used to fulfill the program requirements as outlined in the College catalog and based on only those courses used to meet program and degree requirements, including program electives and free electives.
 Transfer credits are not calculated in the PGPA.
+NOTE: Students in the Nursing Program must have a minimum 2.15 PGPA to graduate.

 Grades are due 72 hours after the last date of term.
 If you have questions about your grade or wish to pursue a grade dispute, make an appointment with the instructor so that you can discuss the reason for your grade.
 Only the faculty member(s) who awarded the grade can authorize a change, with approval of the Division’s Associate Dean of Instruction.
 You are entitled to know the basis upon which you are graded.